purelabio/guideline/sql_schema.md

 * Time must be stored as a `timestamptz` rather than `timestamp` in order to avoid a massive Postgres gotcha: when parsing datetime from a string, `timestamp` TRUNCATES the input and completely ignores the timezone offset, parsing it AS IF the datetime part was specified in UTC time rather than local time. `timestamptz` avoids this problem.
 Note that `timestamptz` doesn't actually store a timezone, it only parses it, then stores UTC time.

 * Where possible, use timestamps instead of booleans.
 For example, instead of `is_deleted`, store `deleted_at`.

+* Prefer uint over `bigint`.
+SQL doesn't provide uints, so you have to define them.
+Suggestion: `nat` for "natural", `nat_pos` for "natural positive".

 * When storing objects from 3rd party services such as Stripe, fields copied from the source must keep the original name prefixed with `external_`, while any fields added or modified by our code must be unprefixed and follow our naming conventions.